-Indeed, Hillman Grad and 271 Films are thrilled to announce the third season of the Rising Voices program.
+Indeed, Hillman Grad and 271 Films are thrilled to announce the fourth season of the Rising Voices program.
 The initiative aims to discover, invest in, and share stories created by BIPOC filmmakers & storytellers around the power and meaning of work.
-This program awards 10 filmmakers up to a $100K production budget to make a short film that will premiere at the 2023 Tribeca Festival in New York.
+This program awards 10 filmmakers up to a $100K production budget to make a short film, which will premiere at a major US film festival.

 How it works: Our advisory team will identify 10 filmmakers who will be selected to participate in Rising Voices.
-A $100,000 production budget will be allocated to produce their stories, and each filmmaker will have access to mentorship and support from the advisory panel through creative mentors from Hillman Grad and from 271 Films.
+A production budget up to $100,000 will be allocated to produce their stories, and each filmmaker will have access to mentorship and support from the advisory panel through creative mentors from Hillman Grad and from 271 Films.
 The films will be produced by Hillman Grad in partnership with 271 Films.
-An additional COVID-19 safety fund will also be made available to the filmmakers.

-Filmmaker Support: Following the conclusion of the program, Indeed will invest in marketing and distribution support for the finished films, along with a debut at Tribeca Festival.
+Filmmaker Support: Following the conclusion of the program, Indeed will invest in marketing and distribution support for the finished films, along with a debut at a major US film festival.

 Theme: The Future of Work.
-When you read “the future of work,” what does it mean to you?
-Do you think of a dystopian nightmare or an egalitarian ideal?
-What direction is our world headed when it comes to work?
+When you read “the future of work,” what does that mean to you?
+Do you think of an egalitarian ideal, a dystopian nightmare, or something in between?
+What direction is our world headed towards when it comes to work?
 Who gets to decide what the future is going to be?
-What do you want for yourself?
 As time passes, how does “work” play a role in your life?
 In our lives?
-Explore your connection with work and the workplace and show us what “the future of work” means to you.
+Explore how work is a mirror to the human experience.
+Explore your personal connection with work and show us what “the future of work” means to you.
 How would the future of work impact your relationships with your family, friends, co-workers, community, or yourself?

-Timeline: Filmmakers must be available January-June 2023 to participate in the program.
+Timeline: Filmmakers must be available December 2023 -June 2024 to participate in the program.

 Rising Voices is subject to the following application materials: